2.6 Money - Learn In a Simple Way

 Solve the following online Test.

-#1.
-What does the speaker think about rich people?
+#2.
+What does the speaker say about poor men’s hearts?

 Check Your Results/ Marks